stat545ubc-2024/assignment-b3-low-hands/README.md

 In B4, I keep **all the features** in B3.
 What's more, I completed more features and the following are what are newly added.

-7. I created a USA map with leaflet.
+7. I created a USA map with `leaflet`.
 It shows the distribution of locations and the number of accidents in each state.
 The map is dynamic and you can click on it to see more details about specific accidents.

 8. I implemented checkbox feature, specifically the ability to choose whether or not to display auxiliary lines when drawing histograms.

 9. I implemented button feature.
 This is reflected in `time` tab, which allows you to choose between hourly and monthly charts.

 10. I created histograms in `weather` tab.
-Filter features are kept.
+Features about filters are kept.

 11. I created bar plots in `environment` tab.
-Filter features are kept and you can choose your favorite colors to draw the plots.
+Features about filters are kept and you can choose your favorite colors to draw the plots.

 12. I created line graphs in `time` tab.
-Filter features are kept.
+Features about filters are kept.

+13. I used `Rhtml` to store the text for the information tabs called "About Dataset", "How to Use the App" and "Conclusion".

 ## Link

 B3 Link is here: <https://ruig.shinyapps.io/assignment-b3-low-hands/>

-B4 Link is here: <https://ruig.shinyapps.io/B4ShinyApp/>
+B4 Link is here: <https://ruig.shinyapps.io/AccidentApp/>

 ## Acknowledgements